 The hydrometric station is located on the bridge crossing the Zackenberg river.
-Two radars mounted under the bridge monitor water level, while a sensor rack in the water monitors water temperature, conductivity and turbidity.
+Three radars mounted under the bridge monitor water level, while a metal rack with two divers are places in the water.
 The data logger and energy supply is placed by the bridge foundation on the eastern bank.
 More details about the hydrometric station is covered in section 8.